 Understanding your loved one’s emotions can help you to understand what’s on their minds and ease those worries.
 It also makes them feel more connected to you!

-Speak to the Team at the Retirement Community
+Speak to the Team at the Senior Living Community

 The experienced team that will be helping your loved one through their personalized memory care program is extremely important and you should maintain a friendly relationship with them.
 Speaking to them and educating them about the behavior of your loved one can ease the moving process for your parent.